mssola/aoc2023.nes/README.md

-[Advent of Code 2023](https://adventofcode.com/2023) on the NES, baby! (let's see if I actually finish it...)
+[Advent of Code 2023](https://adventofcode.com/2023) on the NES.
+The whole thing turned out to be quite tricky on this 8-bit system, with days that required computing really big numbers.
+I put up with this for some days, but starting on the fifth one it was unbearable.
+Thus, this repo contains only until the fourth day (included).
 Each day is written into its own file inside of `src`.
 In order to clone it bear in mind that the `vendor` directory has git submodules.
 Hence:

 ``` sh
 git clone --recurse-submodule https://github.com/mssola/aoc2023.nes.git